Draggie306/CheatSheets/GCSE/source/Geography [Paper 2].md

 *Eko Atlantic's 6,500,000m^2^ of land, reclaimed.*

-### Case study: Urban planning for the urban poor (Makoko)
+### Makoko - urban planning for the urban poor (example)

 The Nigerian government's goals are to attract private investors which will help them create a new city, creating highly-paid jobs and new, luxury homes.

 Many of Makoko's tin and wooden houses are built on stilts.
 However, during the rain season, many buildings on land and low-lying areas are submerged, including the main school.

 Built in 2014, the Makoko Floating School is environmentally friendly, having photovoltaic solar panels, natural ventilation, green areas and a rainwater collection system.
-As ithey floats on 256 recycled plastic barrels, the platforms rise and fall with the sea level, futureproofing these structures against sea level rise, augmented by climate change.
+As it floats on 256 recycled plastic barrels, the platforms rise and fall with the sea level, futureproofing these structures against sea level rise, augmented by climate change.
 Finally, there are several compost toilets, which is better for the environment as all sewage is usually thrown into the lagoon.
-(Makoko people eat the fish, so that's not good...) ^4^
+(Makoko people eat the fish, so that's not good...)^4^

 The school can hold up to 100 students with 4 classrooms and 2 workshops on the upper storey, and a communal, open space on the lower level.
 In total, there is 100m^2^ of space.
 Its triangular shape and low centre of gravity helps keep the structure stable.